CatalinPlesu/DRICT/readme.md

 - possibiliy to write in a common chat while logged or as anonim
 - authentification
 - AJAX requests which allow loading messages withot refreshing the page
+- stoped the form from refreshing the page

 ---

 ### <p style="color:red">issues<p>

-- 0 css
+- awful css
 - awful frontend
 - should refresh the page to see new messages
 - AJAX I think is to slow band uneficient because it make requests to the server every 0.1 seconds
-  - its even worse, this delay is summed ofr more users
-- some messages are sent or put in the wrong place
+- time is displaied as seconds

+### <p style="color:orange">bug fixes<p>

+- no more messages that were sent from idk where

 ### for me to remember

 - run this to opetn localshot to the internet
-  >        lt --subdomain cat-s-server --port 3000
+  >        lt --subdomain cat-s-server --port 3333